Can I grow mustard at home? Yes! You can grow mustard easily in containers or…

 The seed pucks as soil to start seeds

 The little seed pucks that are wrapped in mesh are sold as an easy self contained seed start method.
 The seed pucks expand as they are watered giving the seedlings room to grow.
 Most pucks are filled with coconut coir which will expand several times its dry size.
 The mesh full of your seedling and soil are then planted directly into the garden.
+The coir is used instead of a soil mixture.

 I have found that they work no better then just starting with a regular planting method.
 Also the pucks tend to expand inconsistently making the seedlings tip over or grow slanted.